naponya/sobaka_baka/README.md

-# Just some code from me, Anastasiia
+# Just some code from me